WebMall -- A Multi-Shop Benchmark for Evaluating Web Agents: Introduction

-To fill this gap, we introduce WebMall, a multi-shop benchmark designed to assess the capabilities of LLM‑based web agents in comparison-shopping scenarios.
-WebMall is the first benchmark simulating a comparison-shopping scenario across multiple web shops, with more advanced tasks compared to WebShop, requiring the collection and aggregation of cross-site information in various levels of specificity, as well as performing shopping procedures such as adding items to carts and finalizing a purchase by checking out.
-Furthermore, WebMall shops offer high diversity in product descriptions, as they are populated with heterogeneous offers sourced from a wide range of real-world shops.
-The WebMall task set goes beyond searching for specific products and also includes searches with vague requirements, price comparisons, and searches for compatible products or cheaper substitute products.
-The WebMall environment comprises four simulated online shops implemented using the WordPress plugin WooCommerce\footnote{\url{https://woocommerce.com/}}, as well as a set of 91 tasks across 11 task categories that mostly require cross-shop navigation and search.
-The shops contain a total of 4,421 product offers extracted from the October 2024 Common Crawl via schema.org annotations as part of the WDC Extraction\footnote{\url{https://webdatacommons.org/structureddata/}}~\cite{brinkmann2023web}.
-The selected products encompass three categories: PC components, PC peripherals, and other electronics, which are distributed over the four shops, creating the need for cross-shop navigation and price comparison.
-Each task in the benchmark is defined by a natural language instruction and an expected result, e.g. the URLs of the relevant product offers for a given query.
-The tasks are intentionally designed to require agents to visit multiple shops, search for items, compare offers, add products to the shopping cart, and proceed to checkout.
+The WebMall environment comprises four simulated online shops, as well as a set of 91 tasks across 11 task categories that require cross-shop navigation and search.
+Each task in the benchmark is defined by a natural language instruction and an expected result, e.g., the URLs of the relevant product offers for a given query.
+The tasks are intentionally designed to require agents to visit multiple shops, search for items, compare offers, rank them by price, add products to the shopping cart, and proceed to checkout.

-In order to validate the usefulness of the WebMall benchmark for evaluating the effectiveness and efficiency of web agents, we perform baseline experiments with eight different agent configurations using the Browsergym/AgentLab framework~\cite{chezellesBrowserGymEcosystemWeb2024}.
+In order to validate the level of difficulty of the WebMall benchmark for evaluating the effectiveness and efficiency of web agents for online shopping retrieval tasks, we perform a series of baseline experiments with eight different agent configurations using the Browsergym/AgentLab framework~\cite{chezellesBrowserGymEcosystemWeb2024}.
 The agents distinguish themselves along three dimensions: (i) observation space (accessibility tree and/or screenshots), (ii) availability of persistent short-term memory, and (iii) internal LLM.
-Our baseline experiments show that the benchmark is challenging for state-of-the-art LLMs like GPT-4.1 and Claude Sonnet 4.
-The best configuration achieves completion rates of 75\% and 53\% and an average F1 of around 87\% and 63\% for basic and advanced tasks, respectively.
-The accessibility tree is most important for successful navigation and to achieve high task completion rates, whereas screenshots can be a helpful addition in some situations but cannot replace the structured information found in accessibility trees.
-Persistent short-term memory can further increase task completion rates, especially for tasks that require keeping track of information over long sequences of actions.